Capitalism in the video game market

 An extension of the Best Game Ever column, this new space allows me to not just love and gush over my favorite games, but caress and manhandle some of the people who made my favorite games.
 An obvious first choice would be someone like Shigeru Miyamoto, Yuji Naka, Sid Meier, or Will Wright, but that wouldn’t be very exciting and where’s the elitism and snobbery in picking someone everyone already knows?
 Their days may still yet come in the pages of Idol Worship, but for now we will examine two little known composers who worked for Sega in their golden age, Tokuhiko Uwabo and Izuho Takeuchi, better known as Bo and Ippo (well, to me at least).

-Sega, like Atari, refused to give credit to their staff well into the 90’s. → I’m gonna take you for a read.
+Sega, like Atari, refused to give credit to their staff well into the 90’s. → Frankly my dear, I don’t read a damn.

 Dear Brady Fiechter